opal/opal.github.io/source/docs/compiled_ruby.html.md

 EOS
 ```

-Ruby strings are compiled directly into javascript strings for
+Ruby strings are compiled directly into JavaScript strings for
 performance as well as readability.
 This has the side effect that Opal
 does not support mutable strings - i.e. all strings are immutable.

 <div class="opal-callout opal-callout-info">
   Strings in Opal are immutable because they are compiled into regular
-  javascript strings.
+  JavaScript strings.
 This is done for performance reasons.
 </div>

 For performance reasons, symbols are also compiled directly into strings.